SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 yandex.ru

-In the query format, we will specify a macro for substituting additional words from the Keywords.txt file.
-This method allows you to check the site database by a keyword database and get positions as a result:
+In the query format, we specify a macro for substituting additional words from the file Keywords.txt, this method allows you to check a database of sites against a database of keywords and get positions as a result:

 $query {subs:Keywords}

-You can also specify the protocol in the query format so that you can use only domains as queries:
+You can also specify the protocol in the query format so that only domains can be used as queries:

 http://$query